Tyson Foods Inc

 Target-setting for water quality

-The company disclosed contextual targets associated with 11 high-risk locations.
+Tyson stated that it has contextual targets associated with 11 high-risk locations, covering water quantity, quality, governance, the importance of water-related areas, and water, sanitation, and hygiene (WASH).
 The company also disclosed a progress update, adding that 7 of these plans have been completed to date.

 Support to third-party suppliers

 The company describes its process to prioritise facilities from a water risk perspective.
-The company looks at whether sourced animals or corn feed contributes to significant nitrogen loading to the watersheds where it has high priority facilities.
-As part of establishing the contextual water targets for the 11 high-risk US locations, the company stated that it will engage with other parties in the watershed to align Tyson Foods' action with other party needs and concerns surrounding water.
+The company assesses whether sourced animals or corn feed contribute to significant nitrogen loading in the watersheds where it has high-priority facilities.
+As part of establishing the contextual water targets for the 11 high-risk US locations, the company stated that it will engage with other parties in the watershed to align Tyson Foods' actions with the needs and concerns of other parties surrounding water.
 However, it is not clear whether this includes contracted livestock farmers.

 Circularity